 Blackberry Filling

-- Preheat oven to 375 degrees F. Spray a 9-inch round baking dish with cooking spray.
+- Preheat oven to 375°F. Spray a 9-inch round baking dish with cooking spray.

 - Evenly distribute the blackberries on the bottom of the baking dish.
-Mix 2 tablespoons of flour and the brown sugar and sprinkle over the blackberries.
-Add the vanilla to the melted butter and drizzle over the berries.
+Mix 2 tablespoons of flour with the brown sugar, and sprinkle it over the blackberries.
+Add the vanilla to the melted butter, then drizzle it over the berries.

 Topping